 The HR team has policies and procedures in place, which cover safeguarding and safer recruitment.
-This information is on the HR Staff Intranet.
+This information is on College Central under Business Support>Policies and Procedures A-Z.

-HR are responsible for maintaining the single central record that records pre- and any postemployment checks (statutory and otherwise) on the suitability of staff to work with children, young people and adults at risk.
+HR are responsible for maintaining the single central record that records pre and any postemployment checks (statutory and otherwise) on the suitability of staff to undertake regulated activity.
+This is detailed in the Safeguarding and Safer Recruitment Policy.